juce-framework/JUCE/JUCE_ARA.md

 <img src="https://i.imgur.com/JqNIe2b.png"/>

-This version of the Projucer supports VST3 and AudioUnit, so make sure at least one of these plugin formats is checked
+This version of the Projucer supports ARA for VST3 and AudioUnit, so make sure at least one of these plugin formats is checked
 <img src="https://i.imgur.com/7wWWPuK.png"/>

 We can also edit other ARA plugin factory properties such as available content types and transformation flags as well as the plugin factory identifier.